is Belle and Bling $5 jewelry a scam

 Is Belle and Bling $5 Jewelry a Scam or a Badly Managed MLM

-Is Belle and Bling $5 Jewelry a Scam?
+Is Belle and Bling $5 Jewelery a Scam?

-To get a real understanding of this company I had to sign up as an affiliate.
+To try and get some understanding of this company I had to sign up as an affiliate.

 Who Owns Belle and Bling